buda-base/nlm-numbers-model/groundtruth/README.md

 #### difficult.csv

-images that have a stamp + number but where it it difficult to see even for a human.
+images that have a stamp + number but difficult to see even for a human.

 #### stamp_transparency.csv